 |Lifecycle emissions from customer trips to Amazon's physical stores||4.23||4.05||2.77||-32%|

 |Amazon's Total Footprint||44.40||51.17||60.64||+19%|

 Carbon MethodologyFind out more about the science and technology behind our carbon footprint.

-Greenhouse Gas Emissions Verification StatementRead the greenhouse gas emissions verification statement from Apex.
+Greenhouse Gas Emissions Verification StatementRead the greenhouse gas emissions verification statement from our third-party auditor, Apex.